 In July 2018, we issued the 2023 Notes with an aggregate principal amount of \$1.7 billion.
 In June 2020, we issued the 2025 Notes with an aggregate principal amount of \$2.0 billion.
 The 2023 Notes mature on July 1, 2023 and the 2025 Notes mature on June 1, 2025; however, under certain circumstances, holders may surrender their Notes of a series for conversion prior to the applicable maturity date.
 Upon conversion of the Notes of a series, we will pay cash equal to the aggregate principal amount of the Notes of such series to be converted, and, at our election, will pay or deliver cash and/or shares of our common stock for the amount of our conversion obligation in excess of the aggregate principal amount of the Notes of such series being converted.
-As of April 30, 2021, all of our Notes remained outstanding.
-Refer to Note 10.
+The sale price condition for the Notes was met during the fiscal quarter ended April 30, 2022, and as a result, holders may convert their Notes at any time during the fiscal quarter ending July 31, 2022.
+If all of the holders of the Notes converted their Notes during this period, we would be obligated to settle the \$3.7 billion principal amount of the Notes in cash.
+We believe that our cash provided by operating activities, our existing cash, cash equivalents and investments, and existing sources of and access to financing will be sufficient to meet our anticipated cash needs should the holders choose to convert their Notes during the fiscal quarter ending July 31, 2022.
+As of April 30, 2022, substantially all of our Notes remained outstanding.
+Refer to Note 9.
 Debt in Part I, Item 1 of this Quarterly Report on Form 10-Q for more information on the Notes.

 In September 2018, we entered into a credit agreement (the "Credit Agreement") that provides for a \$400.0 million unsecured revolving credit facility (the "Credit Facility"), with an option to increase the amount of the credit facility up to an additional \$350.0 million, subject to certain conditions.
-As of April 30, 2021, there were no amounts outstanding and we were in compliance with all covenants under the Credit Agreement.
-Refer to Note 10.
+As of April 30, 2022, there were no amounts outstanding and we were in compliance with all covenants under the Credit Agreement.
+Refer to Note 9.
 Debt in Part I, Item 1 of this Quarterly Report on Form 10-Q for more information on the Credit Agreement.